icsga/Yazz/doc/manual.md

 * Select the target parameter in the command line (e.g. "o1l" to select oscillator 1 level.
-* Enter MIDI learn mode by pressing "l".
+* Enter MIDI learn mode by pressing "Ctrl-l".
 The command line will show the text **MIDI learn: Send controller data**.
 * Send values with the MIDI controller.
 Yazz needs at least two distinct values to be able to distinguish between absolute and relative controller types.